jinpark/blog/_pages/about.markdown

 permalink: /about/
 ---

 Hello!
 I'm Jin-Woo Park.
 I'm a software engineer working mostly on the web.
-My main tech stacks are front end javascript, python and ruby backends and APIs using Go.
-I work on a bunch of side projects for fun.
+I work with ruby, python, go and javascript.
+I like working on both backend APIs and client side, including react-native.
+I work on some [side projects](./projects) for fun.
 I also do some podcasting.